Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators

 There is little surprising about the performance of the second ($r=1$) and infinite ($r=\infty$) order kernels.
 The former performs well for small $n$, but as the bandwidth converges to zero at the fastest rate, the MISE of the KDFE quickly approaches that of the EDF.
 In contradistinction, the sinc kernel is expected to deliver best results as the sample size approaches infinity, but underperforms for finite $n$ thus rendering its practical usefulness questionable unless the sample size is very large.

-Importantly, for distributions \#1,2,5, which are close to normal, the benefits of using higher order kernels are realized for sample sizes as small as 10 observations (for the Gaussian distribution the $4^{th}$ order kernel becomes optimal when $n=4$).
-The benefits are still clear for distributions \#3,4,6--9, albeit higher order kernels become optimal at sample sizes of around 1000.
+Importantly, for distributions \#1,2,5, which are close to normal, the benefits of using higher order kernels are realized for sample sizes as small as 10 observations; e.g., for the Gaussian distribution the fourth order kernel becomes optimal when $n=4$.
+The benefits are still clear for distributions \#3,4,6--9, albeit higher order kernels become optimal at sample sizes of around $1000$.
 For the remaining distributions (\#10--15) the picture is less clear.
-While the optimal $r$ is bigger than one over a range of sample sizes, the reduction in MISE it confers is either too small to matter in practice or occurs over a limited range of sample sizes (which, of course, would not be known a priori).
+While the optimal $r$ is bigger than one over a range of sample sizes, the reduction in MISE it confers is either too small to matter in practice or occurs over a limited range of sample sizes which of course would not be known \textit{a priori}.

-Finally, the optimal $r$ if one were to use the asymptotically optimal bandwidth $h^{\ast}_{a}$ instead of the exact MISE-minimising bandwidth also increases with the sample size, but monotone and much slower (results omitted from Figure \ref{Fig:RelOptMISE.1} for better readability).
-The corresponding relative MISE is always bigger than MISE with $h^{\ast}_{e}$ and $r^{\ast}$, and usually much bigger in small and medium size samples illustrating the fact that the choice of the asymptotic bandwidth may lead to poor performance.
-Interesting exceptions occur with distributions \#1,2,5 (and less so with \#6 and 8), where in sample sizes less than about 20 the asymptotically optimal bandwidth delivers results almost as good as the exact MISE-minimising bandwidth.
+Finally, if one were to use the asymptotically optimal bandwidth $h^{\ast}_{a}$ instead of the exact MISE-minimising bandwidth $h_{e}^{\ast}$, the optimal $r$, $r_{a}^{\ast}$, also generally increases with the sample size, but monotone and much slower; see Figure \ref{Fig:RelOptMISE.asy.1}, right vertical axes.
+(Results for the distributions not shown in Figure \ref{Fig:RelOptMISE.asy.1} are available upon request.)
+The corresponding relative MISE is always bigger than MISE with $h^{\ast}_{e}$ and $r^{\ast}$, and usually much bigger in small samples illustrating the fact that the choice of the asymptotic bandwidth may lead to poor performance.
+For example, for the double claw distribution, the loss exceeds 5\% for $n\lesssim16,500$.
+The quality of the asymptotic approximation to MISE, shown for $r=1$ in Figure \ref{Fig:RelOptMISE.asy.1}, generally deteriorates as $r$ increases.
+This can be attributed to the rate of the asymptotically optimal bandwidth slowing as $r$ increases.